 Daines Announces Four Montana Schools to Receive Computers Through Senate Program

-U.S. SENATE — Senator Steve Daines today announced that he has helped facilitate a donation of 25 computers to four Montana public schools as part of the United States Senate’s Computers for Schools Program.
+WASHINGTON, D.C. – Senator Steve Daines today announced that he has helped facilitate a donation of 25 computers to four Montana public schools as part of the United State Senate’s Computers for Schools Program.

-Through the program, four Montana schools have received a combination of HP8000, 8200 Small Form Factor (SFF) and Ultra Slim Desktop (USDT) computers to enhance and encourage education and learning.
+Through the program, four Montana schools have received multiple HP8000 computers to enhance and encourage education and learning.
+Recipients include:

 Previous Article Next Article